 - Learning acupuncture and Chinese medicine requires time and dedication.

 - The study of biomedicine is an important aspect of the clinical practice of Chinese medicine.
 Thus, a significant part of our curriculum is dedicated to the sciences.

 Acupuncture and Chinese medicine are academically demanding fields of study.
 Logical and critical thinking skills, the ability to memorize, and good time management skills are a must.
 The first and second years of our program have a particularly heavy course load.

 Define your goals and time table

-- How much time do you have to study weekly?
+- How much time can you commit to studying each week?

 - How well could you handle the pressure?

 One should ask these questions before deciding to take full-time or part-time enrollment.
-A full time student can complete acupuncture program in three(3) years, and traditional Chinese medicine program in four(4) years.
+A full-time student can complete the Acupuncture program in three(3) years, and the Traditional Chinese Medicine program in four(4) years.

 Choosing an institution

 In Alberta, you have a choice between several recognized institutions at which to learn acupuncture and Chinese medicine.
 While each of these schools is accredited and should provide you with the foundations to become a skilled practitioner, they all have their own flavour.